Have you found a unique way to solve a problem or offer a group a service they need?

 Getting your app on the iOS store is a surefire way to increase the likelihood of better reaching your potential audience or niche and boosting your app downloads.

 If you can create your app to incorporate some of Apple’s latest technologies and developments, the odds of getting your app picked up by the iOS store go up substantially.

 Now, on to how it’s done:

 What do we mean by this?

-Basically, creating your app to be usable on iPhones and iPads, (or any other Apple device), is essential to getting your app boosted or featured on the iOS store.
+Creating your app to be usable on iPhones and iPads, (or any other Apple device) is essential to getting your app boosted or featured on the iOS store.

 This may seem a bit daunting at first, but putting in the added work to design your app to work well on iPad from the beginning, will save you money in the long run and give you more opportunities for download.

 Your app can run device-specific views on iPad or iPhone at the same time; it has a universal code base for communicating with an API or for app logic.

 If you have an especially proficient app designer, they can even design your app to have in-app views by using Auto Layout and size classes so your app will be aesthetically pleasing on any sized Apple product.

 Apple is always on the hunt for apps that iOS users will get a great experience using.